kakakakakakakakakakak/EMCF/README.md

 ![image](https://github.com/user-attachments/assets/a049ccc3-d59d-4af0-b0ea-67df58bd84ad)

 These datasets contain long-term traffic records from various urban intersections.
 The data volume refers to the number of recorded entries, where M denotes million.
-These rich datasets provide us with a solid experimental foundation to fully validate the model's performance。
+These rich datasets provide us with a solid experimental foundation to fully validate the model's performance.

+We provide you with a convenient installation environment

+pip install -r requirements.txt

 We will gradually open part of the code and part of the dataset.
 The source code will be opened after the paper is accepted.
 It is currently being organized.